mozilla/experimenter-docs/docs/data-scientists/experiment-sizing.md

 slug: /experiment-sizing
 ---

 This page gives an overview of how Mozanalysis can be used to do experiment sizing. **[Mozanalysis]** is a library used to standardize experiment analysis at Mozilla.
 Mozanalysis contains the statistical tools used by [Jetstream] to produce results from experiments, as well as tools to pull historical data from BigQuery to calculated necessary sample sizes to carry out experiments.
+The results of the tool are the sample size and percent of the total target population required per branch of an experiment with a balanced design to achieve a given power.

 ## Experiment sizing paradigm